-Available for download on the Quakers de France website, the latest issue of “La Lettre des Amis“.
-PDF file, in French only.
+Available for download from our national site, the latest issue of “La Lettre des Amis”

 Sizeli Marcellin lost 95 members of his family in the Rwandan genocide that took place between April and July 1994.
 After the killings stopped, Sizeli became a peacebuilder.
 Today, he’s a member of “Turning the Tide” , a campaign for nonviolence, supported by British Quakers .
 Listen to his extraordinary story and that of other Rwandans here: https://soundcloud.com/qpsw-east-africa/sizeli-marcellin